wonder42/LXC-Web-Panel/README.rst

 After a fresh git clone you should download the bower component and setup the package for development purpose.

+If "/usr/bin/env: node: No such file or directory" error appears, install nodejs-legacy

 ::

+ apt-get install fabric npm
  fab build_assets
  sudo ./setup.py develop
  cp lwp.example.conf lwp.conf